 The Oregon Healthy Workforce Center (OHWC) was funded in September 2011 as a National Institute for Occupational Safety and Health (NIOSH) Total Worker Health® Center of Excellence.

 OHWC is housed within the Oregon Institute of Occupational Health Sciences, a free-standing research institute at OHSU.
 Faculty and staff come from various backgrounds and expertise in occupational health psychology, industrial-organizational psychology, industrial hygiene, physiology, public health, and communications

-Share the Oregon Healthy Workforce Center and Total Worker Health one pager or our Center Card with your organization.
+Share the Oregon Healthy Workforce Center and Total Worker Health one pager or our Center One Pagers with your organization.